FDio/csit/docs/job_specs/report_iterative/2n-clx/vpp-mlr-00.md

 1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4udp-ip4base-nat44
 2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4udp-ip4base-nat44
 4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4udp-ip4base-nat44
-##### ethip4udp-ip4scale1000-udpsrcscale15-nat44
-1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4udp-ip4scale1000-udpsrcscale15-nat44
-2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4udp-ip4scale1000-udpsrcscale15-nat44
-4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4udp-ip4scale1000-udpsrcscale15-nat44
 #### dpdk-vfio-pci
 ##### ethip4-ip4base
 1c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4-ip4base